Exploring the consequences of chromatic data excision in 21-cm Epoch of Reionization power spectrum observations: Conceptual Demonstration

 \subsection{Flagged GLEAM}

-In Figure \ref{fig:flag_PS_sim_GLEAM}, we show simulated power spectra of \textsc{GLEAM} sources with different flags applied.
+In this subsection, we repeatedly simulate two minutes of visibilities from sources in the \textsc{GLEAM} catalog that lie in the MWA field of view centered on a right ascension of 0 and declination of -27 degrees using \textsc{FHD}.
+We include a beam that uses an average embedded element and mutual coupling model \citep{Sutinjo2015}.
+We simulate a single beam, and therefore ignore any potential effects from beam chromaticity.
+In each new simulation we use the same sources and observing parameters, but change the flagging pattern.
+The simulated data are flagged and gridded at 80 kHz.
+Then HEALPix cubes are formed and averaged to 160 kHz for passage to $\varepsilon$\textsc{ppsilon}.
+This typically results in a mixture of fully-flagged and partially-flagged visibilities.
+Figure \ref{fig:flag_PS_sim_GLEAM} shows the simulated power spectra of the \textsc{GLEAM} sources with different flags applied.
 There are four chosen flagging patterns: no flags, coarse band edge flags only, random flags overtop coarse band edge flags, and DTV flags overtop coarse band edge flags.
 Each flagging pattern produces a characteristic shape in the EoR window.
 The purpose of the latter two patterns is to simulate what is found in MWA data.
-The simulated data are flagged and gridded at 80 kHz.
-Then HEALPix cubes are formed and averaged to 160 kHz for passage to $\varepsilon$\textsc{ppsilon}.
-This typically results in a mixture of fully-flagged and partially-flagged visibilities.

 The case without flags sets the ground truth for the GLEAM power spectrum with our current analysis techniques.
 The window is free of foreground contamination, with a floor given by the Fourier transform of the various tapering functions applied to the data \citep{Barry2019b}.

 Coarse band edge flags are periodic in frequency.
-We flag 80 kHz around each coarse channel edge, which means that the resulting 160 kHz coarse band edges of the \textsc{HEALPix} cubes are all half-flagged.
+We flag 80 kHz on either side of each coarse channel edge.
+This means that the first and last fine 80-kHz channels of each coarse channel are flagged.
+There are an even number of fine channels per coarse channel.
+When we average to 160 kHz, the resulting edge channels include data from one flagged channel and one unflagged channel, assuming no additional flags have been added.
+In other words, the resulting 160 kHz coarse band edges of the \textsc{HEALPix} cubes are always at least half-flagged.
 This produces a harmonic structure in the Fourier domain along the line-of-sight modes.
 All power spectra with coarse band edge flags will have this harmonic structure present in them, and it is several orders of magnitude brighter than the expected EoR signal strength.
 Each harmonic has a non-negligible width in the line-of-sight modes, and affects all baselines, making a wide range of modes in the EoR window totally inaccessible.

 The bottom-left panel of Figure \ref{fig:flag_PS_sim_GLEAM} shows the results of applying random flags to the GLEAM visibilities at a rate of approximately 0.2 per cent, in addition to coarse band edge flags.
 This simulates the effect of a small false positive ratio when flagging at the data resolution. \textsc{AOFlagger} is applied to MWA data at the finest resolution possible in order to have the greatest detection accuracy.
 The actual false positive rate at the finest resolution is higher than this rate.
 This rate reflects the number of fully flagged samples that typically remain after averaging from 40 kHz to 80 kHz, and ignores effects from partially flagged samples.
 These flags are distributed uniformly across all times, baselines, and non-edge frequencies.
 We see that for a two-minute simulation, this causes excess power with a noisy shape that is many orders of magnitude above the expected EoR signal.